ember-engines/ember-engines.com/markdown/guide/addons.md

 If addons are not included in the host app, they will be included in the engine's vendor bundle.

+Isolation and liability is generally hard to solve, all possible cases have down sides here:

+ 1) Include shared deps into the host app - Downside: Increases initial bundle size.

+ 2) Include shared deps into each engine bundle - Downside: Duplicated stuff in multiple engine bundles.

+ 3) Somehow split out shared deps into dedicated bundles `(e.g. /engine-assets/shared-by-a-and-b.js)` - Downside: You might end up with 20 bundles `(e.g. shared-by-a-and-b, shared-by-b-and-c-, shared-by-a-b-and-c, ...)`, and it is probably pretty complicated from a built step perspective

+The **case 1** is currently the best approach

 Note that the deduplication between host app and addon depends on the `cacheKeyForTree()` method of the addon.
 It will only deduplicate if the cache key returned by that method is the same.
 This will by default be the case, unless the addon provides a custom `treeForAddon()` hook.
 If that is the case, the addon should provide a custom `cacheKeyForTree()` method that returns a static key - for example:

 ```js